-In Fig. 4, we present the generic block diagram of the TherMod transceiver.
-Here, similar to the KLJN scheme, incoming information bits at the transmitter determine the index of the selected resistor, in return, the power spectral density of the generated thermal noise waveform2.
-However, unlike the KLJN scheme, only one of the terminals performs this resistor index selection and an unguided transmission medium is considered.
-Due to the extremely low noise power levels at the transmitter, possibly a short-range and lineof-sight (LOS)-dominated communication might be possible, with the aid of high-gain antennas, such as horn antennas, as experimentally demonstrated in [7].
+levels at the transmitter, possibly a short-range and lineof-sight (LOS)-dominated communication might be possible, with the aid of high-gain antennas, such as horn antennas, as experimentally demonstrated in [7] for the first time.
+Here, circuit sensitivity might be one of the most critical practical challenges for this system since the received noise power should be strong enough to be detected.
 Alternatively, external noise generators can be used to extend the coverage, with the cost of higher transmitter complexity and power consumption.
 Another way of boosting the noise level over the channel might be employing a power amplifier prior to transmission, which also increases the power consumption.
 In what follows, we put our emphasis on the basic model of Fig. 4.
+We also note that the TherMod scheme does not need and modulate ambient RF signals as in BackCom and differs from classical communication systems that rely on carrier signal modulation.

-Denoting the random voltages stemming from the thermal noise of low- and high-valued resistors by $v_L(t)$ and $v_H(t)$, respectively, the transmitted signal can be expressed as where $i_n \in \{L, H\}$ according to the incoming bits.
-Here, T_b is the bit duration as defined before and g(t) stands for the unitgain rectangular pulse shape with a duration of T_b seconds.
+Denoting the random voltages stemming from the thermal noise of low- and high-valued resistors by $v_L(t)$ and $v_H(t)$ , respectively, the transmitted signal can be expressed as where $i_n \in \{L, H\}$ according to the incoming bits.
+Here, $T_b$ is the bit duration as defined before and g(t) stands for the unit-gain rectangular pulse shape with a duration of $T_b$ seconds.
 A realization of this waveform, which is also a Gaussian random process with two variance levels, is illustrated in Fig. 4.
 Focusing on a single bit duration, the noise samples taken from this process will be independent and identically distributed Gaussian random variables.
 However, their variance carries information as in the KLJN scheme.
-Although the thermal noise generated by the resistors is white and can be observed at any frequency, the considered antennas as well as
+Although the thermal noise generated by the resistors is white and can be observed at any frequency, the considered antennas as well as the receiver equipment (sampling rate) limits the bandwidth of the observed noise signal.